 Leaves reniform (c. triangular on upper stems), 1–4 cm long, palmatifid into 3–5-(7) broad, 2- or 3-sected, sometimes toothed, primary lobes; ultimate lobes acute, or obtuse and minutely mucronate; upper surface with scattered curved hairs; stipules ovate to triangular, acuminate, often laciniate.

-Flowers solitary or paired; peduncles 0.5–2.7 cm long, pedicels 0.5–1.6 cm long.
+Flowers usually solitary or sometimes paired; peduncles 0.5–2.7 cm long, pedicels 0.5–1.6 cm long, with hairs retrorse-reflexed or spreading.
 Sepals narrow-ovate, 3.5–4 mm long, acute, becoming broad and vertically infolded in fruit, pubescent with minute glandular and eglandular hairs and longer curved or spreading hairs; mucro 0.5–1 mm long, margin translucent, usually ciliate; petals obovate, 4.5–5 mm long, truncate to retuse, bright pink at apex grading to white; anthers off-white with fine purple dehiscence lines.

-Fruits 11–16 mm long; mericarps sparsely pubescent with short recurved to divergent hairs becoming longertoward the awn, and scattered long hairs; suture margins not ciliate but sometimes with occasional short hairs; seeds rugose with oblong and isodiametic alveolae and occasional membranous depositis.
+Fruits 11–16 mm long; mericarps sparsely pubescent with short recurved to divergent hairs becoming longer toward the awn, and scattered long hairs; suture margins not ciliate but sometimes with occasional short hairs; seeds dark brown, rugose with oblong and isodiametic alveolae (with equal- to elongate-sided pits) and occasional membranous deposits.